+We currently conduct operations in various countries and jurisdictions.
 Conducting and launching operations on an international scale requires close coordination of activities across multiple jurisdictions and time zones and consumes significant management resources.
-If we fail to coordinate and manage these activities effectively, our business, financial condition or results of operations could be adversely affected.
+If we fail to coordinate and manage these activities effectively, our business, financial condition or results of operations could be materially and adversely affected.
 International operations entail a variety of risks, including challenges in staffing and managing foreign operations, tariffs and other trade barriers, unexpected changes in legislative or regulatory requirements of foreign countries into which we sell our products, difficulties in obtaining export licenses or in overcoming other trade barriers and restrictions resulting in delivery delays and significant taxes or other burdens of complying with a variety of foreign laws.
-In conducting our international operations, we will be subject to U.S. laws relating to our international activities, as well as foreign laws relating to our activities in other countries.
-Failure to comply with these laws may subject us to financial and other penalties in the U.S. and foreign countries that could impact our operations or financial condition.
+In conducting our international operations, we will be subject to U.S. laws relating to our international activities, such as the Foreign Corrupt Practices Act of 1977, as well as foreign laws relating to our activities in other countries, such as the United Kingdom Bribery Act of 2010.
+Failure to comply with these laws may subject us to financial and/or other penalties in the U.S. and/or foreign countries that could materially and adversely impact our operations or financial condition.

 Changes in the value of the relevant currencies may affect the cost of certain items required in our operations.
 Changes in currency exchange rates may also affect the relative prices at which we are able sell products in the same market.
-Our revenue from international customers may be negatively impacted as increases in the U.S. dollar relative to our international customers' local currencies could make our products more expensive, impacting our ability to compete.
+Our revenue from international customers may be negatively impacted as increases in the U.S. dollar relative to our international customers' local currencies could make our products more expensive, impacting our ability to compete or as a result of financial or other instability in such locations which could result in decreased sales of our products.
 Our costs of materials from international suppliers may increase as the value of the U.S. dollar decreases relative to their local currency.
 Foreign policies and actions regarding currency valuation could result in actions by the United States and other countries to offset the effects of such fluctuations.
-Such actions may adversely impact our financial condition and results of operations.
+Such actions may materially and adversely impact our financial condition and results of operations.